 The vibe: With dark wood paneling, a fireplace, cozy seating nooks, and expansive front windows, the Indo is the ideal place to watch the world go by as you settle in for a pint and a bite.

-The food: The regular menu is packed with pub food classics and the St. Patrick’s Day menu ups the Irish, adding potato soup, shepherd’s pie, and corned beef and cabbage to the offering.
+The food: The regular menu is packed with pub food classics and the St. Patrick’s Day menu ups the Irish, adding sausage and potato soup, shepherd’s pie, and corned beef and cabbage to the offering.

 Guinness on tap?
 Yes.

 The vibe: Owned by a Dublin native and accomplished Irish step dancer, Bunratty Tavern aims to transport visitors to the Emerald Isle with its striking bar, live Irish music, and warm hospitality.

 The food: In addition to offering up plenty of Irish standards (banger sand mash, anyone?), the creative menu adds an Irish inflection to pub food classics.
 Consider the baked potato flatbread, complete with Irish bacon, cheddar, and horseradish sauce or the Tavern tacos with corned beef.

 620 Main St., Reading, 781-779-8245, bunrattytavern.com